stockc/mutt-gtd/README.md

 Here is the result
 ------------------

-Put the script x-label-toggler in your `~/bin` directory and modify `~/.muttrc` in the follwing way.
-(Note: If you place it into another directory than `~/bin`, modify the folling configuration accordingly)
+Put the script x-label-toggler in your `~/bin` directory and modify `~/.muttrc` in the following way.
+(Note: If you place it into another directory than `~/bin`, modify the following configuration accordingly)

 Map the keystrokes to the toggling script
 -----------------------------------------